Implem/Implem.Pleasanter/README.md

 Introduction to large companies, local governments, financial institutions, etc. is increasing.
 [User case studies](https://pleasanter.org/cases) (Japanese only)

+## Contributing

+For instructions on setting up the development environment, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
 This program is under the terms of the [AGPL-3.0 license.](https://github.com/Implem/Implem.Pleasanter/blob/main/LICENSE)